26. How to resolve the problem of an intransigent disposition

 Words of Almighty God of the Last Days

 What kind of state is there inside people when they have an intransigent disposition?
 It is mainly that they are stubborn and self-righteous.
 They always stick to their own ideas, they always think that what they say is right, they are utterly inflexible, and they are opinionated.
 This is the attitude of intransigence.
 They are like a broken record, not listening to anyone, remaining unalterably fixed on one course of action, insisting on going through with it, regardless of whether it is right or wrong; there is some unrepentance in this.
 As the saying goes, “Dead pigs don’t fear boiling water.”
 People know full well what is the right thing to do, and yet they do not do it, they steadfastly refuse to accept the truth.
 This is one kind of disposition: intransigence.
 In what kinds of situations do you reveal an intransigent disposition?
 Are you often intransigent?
 (Yes.)
 Very often!
 And since intransigence is your disposition, this accompanies you in every second of every day of your existence.
 Intransigence stops people from being able to come before God, it stops them from being able to accept the truth, and it stops them from being able to enter the truth reality.
 And if you are not able to enter the truth reality, can change occur in this aspect of your disposition?
 Only with great difficulty.
 Has there now been any change in this aspect of your disposition that is intransigent?
 And how much change has there been?
 Say, for example, you used to be extremely stubborn, but there has now been a little change in you: When you encounter some issue, you have some sense of conscience in your heart, and say to yourself, “I have to practice some truth in this matter.
 Since God has exposed this intransigent disposition—since I have heard it, and now I know it—I must therefore change.
 When I encountered these kinds of things a few times in the past, I went along with my flesh and failed, and I am not happy with this.
 This time I must practice the truth.”
 With such an aspiration, it is possible to practice the truth, and this is change.
-When you have experience in this way for a time, and you are able to put more truths into practice, and this brings about greater changes, and your rebellious and intransigent dispositions become ever more diminished, has there been a change in your life disposition?
-If your rebellious disposition has visibly become ever more diminished, and your obedience to God has become ever greater, then there has been real change.
-So, to what extent must you change to achieve true obedience?
-You will have succeeded when there is not the slightest intransigence, but only obedience.
+When you have experience in this way for a time, and you are able to put more truths into practice, and this brings about greater changes, and your rebellious and intransigent dispositions reveal themselves less and less, has there been a change in your life disposition?
+If your rebellious disposition has visibly become ever more diminished, and your submission to God has become ever greater, then there has been real change.
+So, to what extent must you change to achieve true submission?
+You will have succeeded when there is not the slightest intransigence, but only submission.
 This is a slow process.
 Changes in disposition do not happen overnight, they take extended periods of experience, maybe even a lifetime.
 Sometimes it is necessary to suffer many great hardships, hardships akin to dying and coming back to life, hardships more painful and difficult than having poison scraped from your bones.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only Knowledge of the Six Kinds of Corrupt Dispositions Is True Self-Knowledge

 When someone reveals arrogance, deceit, and hypocrisy before God, do they have any awareness of this deep in their heart?
 (Yes.)
 When they do have this awareness, what do they do with it?
 Do they restrain themselves?
 Do they refrain?
 Do they reflect on themselves?
 (No.) What kind of disposition is it when a person knows that they have revealed an arrogant disposition but still doesn’t reflect on or try to know themselves, and if someone points it out to them, they still don’t accept it and they instead try to defend themselves?
 (Intransigence.)
 That’s right, this is intransigence.
 No matter how this kind of intransigent disposition manifests before other people, and regardless of the contexts in which such an attitude is revealed, this is a person with an intransigent disposition.
 No matter how cunning and disguised people are, this intransigent disposition is easily exposed.
 Because people don’t live in a vacuum, and no matter if they are in front of other people or not, all people live before God, and every person is under God’s scrutiny.
-If someone is usually willful, dissolute, unrestrained, and has these inclinations, and these outpourings of corruption, and if, even when they sense this, they don’t turn back, and when they recognize it, they don’t repent, open up to fellowship, or seek the truth to solve this problem, this is intransigence.
+If someone is usually willful, dissolute, unrestrained, and has these inclinations, and these revelations of corruption, and if, even when they sense this, they don’t turn back, and when they recognize it, they don’t repent, open up to fellowship, or seek the truth to solve this problem, this is intransigence.
 In terms of the manifestations of intransigence, there are two different kinds: “obstinacy” and “hardness.”[a]
 “Obstinacy” means being very stubborn, not reversing one’s course, and not being soft.
 “Hardness” means that other people don’t dare to brush up against it, and feel pain when they do so.
 Usually people are unwilling to come into contact with those who have an intransigent disposition, just as people are unwilling to come into contact with hard things and will feel uncomfortable when they do so; people like soft things, the texture of soft things makes people feel comfortable, and it brings pleasure to them, while intransigence is exactly the opposite.
 Intransigence makes people display an attitude, and this attitude is pigheadedness and stubbornness.
 What disposition is at play here?
 It is the intransigent disposition.
 This means that, when a person encounters something, although they are aware or have a faint feeling that this attitude of theirs is not good and not right, they are prompted by their intransigent disposition to think, “So what if someone finds out?
 This is how I am!”
 What kind of attitude is this?
-They deny the issue, they do not think that this attitude is bad, or rebellious against God, that it comes from Satan, or that it is an outpouring of Satan’s disposition; they do not sense or realize how God sees it and how God detests it—that is the severity of this problem.
+They deny the issue, they do not think that this attitude is bad, or rebellious against God, that it comes from Satan, or that it is a revelation of Satan’s disposition; they do not sense or realize how God sees it and how God detests it—that is the severity of this problem.
 Is the disposition of intransigence good or bad?
 (It’s bad.)
 It is a satanic disposition.
 It makes it difficult for people to accept the truth, and it makes it even more difficult for them to repent.
 All satanic dispositions are negative things, they all are hated by God, and none of them are positive things.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Knowing One’s Disposition Is the Foundation of Changing It